cloudmaven/cloud101_spot_ELB/_episodes/01-aws-intro.md

 ![](/cloud101_cloudproviders/fig/01-aws-intro-0004.png)

 You can also add storage to your virtual machine.
+We will change the root directory to be 25GB, to account for installation of some packages.

-We won't be covering this in the workshop, but the directions on how to mount the additional storage to your virtual machine is [here](https://cloudmaven.github.io/documentation/aws_ec2.html#mounting-the-attached-volume).
+We won't be covering this in the workshop, but the directions on how to mount the additional storage (other than root) to your virtual machine is [here](https://cloudmaven.github.io/documentation/aws_ec2.html#mounting-the-attached-volume).

 ![](/cloud101_cloudproviders/fig/01-aws-intro-0005.png)